ImTheSquid/OpenDropC/README.md

 ## Requirements

-Avahi headers and libraries are required for compilation.
+libavahi, libcurl, and libxml2 are required for compilation.